Frequently Asked Questions

 Of course!
 Music is a performance art and sharing it with others is important.
 You will be well prepared for each performance.
 Your director will make sure you are fully prepared to play your best and have fun doing it.
 The plan is to perform small concerts for small audiences whenever we have pieces ready, and to play our big concert in May/June.

-2- Send a question to Donna Dupuy, Head of Education for NHBT using our “Contact Us” form
+2- Send us a question using our Contact Us form

 As a member, you gain access to the members-only area of this website where we maintain a band calendar and details about upcoming events.
 New information is also reviewed at break time during each class.
 There are email broadcasts, as needed, and often emails from your music director about upcoming events or class preparation.
 Notes about current repertoire and other class details are available online in band-specific music folders.

 We use a combination of method books which can be purchased at Long & McQuade (ask for NHBT discount) and maintain a large library of concert band and jazz music.
 Your music director will advise about the method book to be purchased for your class.
 Details on how to access our current library of pieces are available via the Members page (login required).
-Login details are sent by email to members once your registration is complete.

 Most members are using computers to receive band emails and to gain access to music for printing.
 Those without access to a computer or printer will want to find a “computer buddy” to keep in touch and gain access to notes from their music director and the music.